metason/SpatialReasoner/README.md

 The spatial reasoner can be adjusted to fit the actual context, environment and dominant object size.
 Set adjustment parameters before executing a inference pipeline or before calling the relate() method.
-SpatialReasoner has its own local adjustment that should be set upfront.
+SpatialReasoner has its own local adjustment that should be set upfront programmatically.
+Otherwise use the `ajust()` operation to set the adjustment parameters.

 ```swift
 class SpatialAdjustment {